3 children who are US citizens — including one with cancer — deported with their mothers, lawyers and advocacy groups say

 CNN previously reported on the case of the 2-year-old — identified in court records as V.M.L. — who was taken into custody by ICE Tuesday with her mother and 11-year-old sister while “attending a routine check-in,” according to an emergency petition filed in federal court.

-The judge said the mother was undocumented but set a hearing for May 16 regarding the child’s deportation, noting “It is illegal and unconstitutional to deport, detain for deportation, or recommend deportation of a U.S. citizen,” citing a 2012 deportation case.
+The judge said the mother was undocumented but set a hearing for May 16 regarding the child, noting “It is illegal and unconstitutional to deport, detain for deportation, or recommend deportation of a U.S. citizen,” citing a 2012 deportation case.

 The second case is a close echo: The mother was detained Thursday after she took her children to an ISAP check-in in Saint Rose, just outside New Orleans, according to her attorney, Erin Hebert.
 The mother, who has lived in south Louisiana for more than a decade but did not have lawful status, was asked to bring the two children and their passports to the appointment, Hebert told CNN Sunday.

-Note: This story has been updated to clarify the methods by which the children exited the US.